wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/implementation-recommendations/includes/9-exercise.md

 	> [!NOTE]
 	> You will be prompted for credentials at this point.
 Ensure that the credentials you are using have Environment or Tenant Administrator permissions.

 5. A list of DLP policies will be displayed.
-Look for the DLP policy that you created in the **Office 365 connectors** module.
+Look for the DLP policy that you created in the previous module.
 When you find the policy, copy the **PolicyName**, which is represented as a GUID, to a text editor like Notepad.

     ![get DLP](../media/13-get-dlp.png)